owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 In case you are wondering why it's necessary to share one database connection across threads: [ActiveRecord creates one database connection for each thread][3] in its connection pool.
-Our web service client tests run in a separate thread than the server so it's impossible to track which connection to rollback data for the web services calls.
+Our web service client tests run in a separate thread from the server's so it's impossible to track which connection to rollback data for the web services calls.
 What we are doing here is to make sure there is only one connection created and we always rollback data for this connection.